 - Yes, you may reprimand a faked sickness but this is best done after a return-to-work interview

 You may also need to make adjustments upon an employees return.
-Coordinate this with HR using a document and communication system.
+Coordinate this with HR using a document management system.

 The 2019 Employment Law Updates (So Far)

 Several important employment updates have taken effect in 2019.
 Whoever has the responsibility following these updates should take note.
 And, include others in the conversation when applying them if applicable.